Bachelor-Thesis-Mobai-2025/mouse-tracking-static/README.md

 │   └──styles.css
-├──questionnaire_sessions                 # Folder contains collected and sorted data │   ├──lie                                # Subfolders are not included │   ├──truth                              # They are included for graphical representation │   └──session_1743403663235
+├──questionnaire_sessions                 # Folder contains collected and sorted data │   ├──lie                                # Subfolders are not included │   ├──truth                              # They are represented here for graphical representation │   └──session_1743403663235
 │      ├──part_1
 │      └──part_2